The Montevideo Interpretation of Quantum Mechanics: a short review: Introduction: the measurement problem

 2) The ``and/or'' problem \cite{bell}.
 Even though the interaction with the environment creates a reduced density matrix for the system that has an approximate diagonal form, as all quantum states the density matrix still represents a superposition of coexisting alternatives.
 Why is one to interpret it as exclusive alternatives with given probabilities?
 When is one to transition from an improper to a proper mixture, in d'Espagnat's terminology \cite{despagnat}.

 The Montevideo interpretation \cite{montevideo} seeks to address these two criticisms.
 In the spirit of the decoherence program, it examines more finely what is happening in a measurement and how the theory is being formulated.
 It also brings into play the role of gravity in physics.
 It may be surprising that gravity has something to do with the formulation of quantum mechanics as one can imagine many systems where quantum effects are very important but gravity seems to play no role.
 But if one believes in the unity of physics it should not be surprising that at some level one needs to include all of physics to make certain situations work.
 More importantly, gravity brings to bear on physics important limitations on what can be done.
 Non gravitational physics allows to consider in principle arbitrarily large amounts of energy in a confined region, which is clearly not feasible physically if one includes gravity.
 This in particular places limitations on the accuracy with which we can measure any physical quantity \cite{salecker}.
 Gravity also imposes limitations on our notions of space and time, which are absolute in non-gravitational physics.
-In particular one has to construct measurements of space and time using real physical (and in this context, really quantum) objects, as no externally defined space-time is preexistent.
+In particular one has to construct measurements of space and time using real physical (and in this context, really quantum) objects, as no externally defined space-time is pre-existent.
 This forces subtle changes in how theories are formulated.
 In particular, unitary theories do not appear to behave entirely unitarily since the notion of unitary evolution is defined with respect to a perfect classical time that cannot be approximated with arbitrary accuracy by a real (quantum) clock \cite{obregon,torterolo}.
+Notice that the role of gravity in this approach is different than in Penrose's \cite{penrose}.
+Here the emphasis is on limitations to clocks due to the intrinsically relational nature of time in gravity whereas in Penrose's differences in time in different places is what is the basis of the mechanism.